Police name man suspected of shooting three people outside downtown Spokane bar early Saturday morning

 At 3:20 a.m., Spokane police Det.
 Erik Golladay interviewed Love, who was intoxicated and vomited multiple times in the interview room.

-The surveillance video shows the SUV driving eastbound on Sprague Avenue 70 seconds later as shots are fired.
+The video shows the SUV driving eastbound on Sprague 70 seconds later as shots are fired.

-Note: Editor's note: The original version of this story incorrectly stated Tonya Roberts' age due to an editor's error.